 - Once enrolled and have received your bucket, you can participate in the weekly collection.

-- Place your bucket out for collection at the edge of your curb or driveway by 7 am on your designated FW collection day.
-Do not place it in the street.
+- Place your bucket out for collection at the edge of your curb or driveway by 7 am on your normal trash/recycling collection day; do not place it in the street.

-- If possible, tie the bucket liner closed before setting out for collection
+- Please tie the bucket liner closed before setting out for collection.

 - After collection occurs, return the empty bucket to your house by that evening and store it in a secure location.